andresmaopal/aws-etl-orchestrator-v2/README.md

 2. **Process the Marketing dataset (Python Shell).** Read Marketing dataset.
 Rename fields to replace white space with underscores using Python shell and AWS Data Wrangler lib (https://github.com/awslabs/aws-data-wrangler).
 Output the intermediary results to Amazon S3 in compressed Parquet format.
 Overwrite any previous outputs.

-3. **Join Sales and Marketing datasets.** Read outputs of processing Sales and Marketing datasets.
+3. **Join Sales and Marketing datasets (Spark).** Read outputs of processing Sales and Marketing datasets.
 Perform an inner join of both datasets on the date field.
 Sort in ascending order by date.
 Output final joined dataset to Amazon S3, overwriting any previous outputs.
 Solution Architecture

 So far, this ETL workflow can be implemented with AWS Glue, with the ETL jobs being chained by using job triggers.
 But you might have other requirements outside of AWS Glue that are part of your end-to-end data processing workflow, such as the following: